Ion suppression (mass spectrometry)

 Ion suppression in LC-MS and LC-MS/MS refers to reduced detector response, or signal:noise as a manifested effect of competition for ionisation efficiency in the ionisation source, between the analyte(s) of interest and other endogenous or exogenous (e.g. plasticisers extracted from plastic tubes, mobile phase additives) species which have not been removed from the sample matrix during sample preparation.
 Ion suppression is not strictly a problem unless interfering compounds elute at the same time as the analyte of interest.
 In cases where ion suppressing species do co-elute with an analyte, the effects on the important analytical parameters including precision, accuracy and limit of detection (analytical sensitivity) can be extensive, severely limiting the validity of an assay's results.

-History

-Since its inception as a tool of analytical chemistry, LC-MS/MS spread rapidly and indeed continues to do so in (amongst others) bioanalytical fields.
-One of the advantages of the technique is its selectivity for many analytes of interest.
-However, this high selectivity could lead to a misconception that it is always possible to simplify or (on occasion) almost completely remove the necessity for extensive sample preparation.
-However, during and after uptake by bioanalytical laboratories worldwide, it became apparent that there were inherent problems with the detection of relatively small analyte concentrations in the complex sample matrices associated with biological fluids (e.g. blood and urine).

 Proposed mechanisms of ion suppression

 Put simply, ion suppression describes the adverse effect on detector response due to reduced ionisation efficiency for analyte(s) of interest, resulting from the presence of species in the sample matrix which compete for ionisation, or inhibit efficient ionisation in other ways.
 Use of MS/MS as a means of detection may give the impression that there are no interfering species present, since no chromatographic impurities are detected.
 However, species which are not isobaric may still have an adverse effect on the sensitivity, accuracy and precision of the assay owing to suppression of the ionisation of the analyte of interest.

 Although the precise chemical and physical factors involved in ion suppression are not fully understood, it has been proposed that basicity, high concentration, mass and more intuitively, co-elution with the analyte of interest are factors which should not be ignored.

 The most common atmospheric pressure ionisation techniques used in LC-MS/MS are electrospray ionization (ESI) and atmospheric pressure chemical ionization (APCI).
 APCI is less prone to pronounced ion suppression than ESI, an inherent property of the respective ionisation mechanisms.

 In APCI, the sole source of ion suppression can be attributed to the change of colligative properties in the solute during evaporization (King et al, J. Am.
 Soc.
 Mass Spectrom 2000, 11, 942-950).